What Happens if the Cerebellum is Damaged?

 Before we explain how a stroke affects the cerebellum, it’s important to know the basics of strokes.

-A stroke is basically when a ruptured blood vessel (or some other blood supply blockage) prevents the brain from receiving appropriate amounts of oxygen and blood flow.
-Without enough oxygen for even a few minutes, neurons and brain tissue die or sustain serious damage.
+A stroke occurs when a ruptured blood vessel (or some other blood supply blockage) prevents the brain from receiving appropriate amounts of oxygen and blood flow.
+Without enough oxygen, neurons and brain tissue die or sustain serious damage.
 Unfortunately, strokes are incredibly common.
 Almost 800,000 Americans have a stroke every year, according to the CDC.

 There are three main types of strokes, and they are:

-- Ischemic Stroke: This type of stroke is certainly the most common.
-It occurs when plaque or clots block/narrow arteries that lead to the brain.
+• Ischemic Stroke: This type of stroke is certainly the most common.
+It occurs when plaque or clots block/narrow the arteries that lead to the brain.

 Without immediate medical treatment, stroke sufferers can sustain permanent brain damage or brain injury.
 This could lead to short-term or long-term disability.
 In this case, we recommend speaking with a Michigan short-term disability lawyer.